industrialdev/wicket-wordpressplugin-php/README.md

 # Enable plugin(s)

 ## Base Wicket Plugin
-Enable the "Wicket" plugin at least in the wordpress admin.
-Enter the relevant API credentials.
+Enable the "Wicket" plugin in the wordpress admin.
+This is required for any of the sub-plugins below.
+Enter the relevant API credentials on the provided settings form in the backend.

-If needed, you can also enable the other plugins to extend functionality.
+If needed, you can also enable the other plugins below to extend functionality.

 ## Wicket CAS Role Sync